shivatinker/shivatinker.github.io/_posts/2025-08-06-emoji-picker.md

 (lldb) p/x 0x0000000000db41ac+0x184DFB000
 (long) 0x0000000185baf1ac
 ```
-After it, we can call the function by the pointer using plain old C magic, and observe the return value:
+After that, we can call the function by the pointer using plain old C magic and observe the return value:
 ```lldb
 (lldb) eco ((void*(*)(int))(uintptr_t)0x0000000185baf1ac)(1);
 KBTap